 Wood chips can be produced fairly easily from wood.
 Their advantage over logs is that they can be fed automatically into the boiler.

 Wood pellets provide a consistent fuel, with a price per kilowatt similar to that of mains gas.
 They can be used in automatic boilers which take fuel from a hopper, and only require the ash removed every few days, or in some cases a few times a year.
-They provide more energy per unit weight than wood chips or logs, partly because they have been dried to reduce the water content.
+(Some systems also need to have soot cleared from tubes, which can be difficult.)
+Pellets provide more energy per unit weight than wood chips or logs, partly because they have been dried to reduce the water content.
 This is typically 8% against the 22% or so normal for untreated wood.

-As wood is a fairly rare choice for heating, it is important to arrange for supply before committing to it for fuel.
+Wood is still a fairly rare choice for heating, so it is important to arrange for supply before committing to it for fuel.
 If you are using wood because of its green credentials it should come from a sustainable source rather than, for example, virgin forest.
 It is also desirable to ensure that the wood does not have to be transported too far.
-Wood pellets are common in Scandinavia and the USA, but they are much rarer in the UK.
-Welsh Biofuels is a well established supplier but rather far away.
-The main customers of local suppliers TV Bio Energy Ltd and Biojoule Ltd are power stations, industrial units and schools.
-Logpile provides a list of suppliers in Britain.
-However some of these import their supplies.
+Wood pellets are common in Scandinavia and the USA, but they are rarer in the UK.
+Recently quite a lot of wood has been imported from the USA, but that largely nullifies its renewable credentials due to the transport emissions.
+Logpile provides a list of British suppliers, but some of these import their supplies.
+There is a lot of useful information and a list of local suppliers on the Oxfordshire Community Woodfuel Programme (Oxlogs) website.

-Although wood for burning is competitive in cost with other fuels such as oil and gas for the same heat output, the stoves and boilers are about twice the price.
+Although wood for burning is competitive in cost with other fuels such as oil and gas for the same heat output, boilers are substantially more expensive.
 Home Sources provide a list of stove suppliers.

-The National Energy Foundation provided a good summary: "Wood is a renewable energy source because the carbon dioxide emitted when the wood is burned has been taken out of the atmosphere by the growing plant.
-Even allowing for emissions of fossil carbon dioxide in planting, harvesting, processing and transporting the fuel, replacing fossil fuel with wood fuel will typically reduce net carbon dioxide emissions by over 90%."
+The National Energy Foundation provided the following summary: ‘Wood is a renewable energy source because the carbon dioxide emitted when the wood is burned has been taken out of the atmosphere by the growing plant.
+Even allowing for emissions of fossil carbon dioxide in planting, harvesting, processing and transporting the fuel, replacing fossil fuel with wood fuel will typically reduce net carbon dioxide emissions by over 90%.’

-Wood stoves and boilers can be a good alternative to fossil fuels, provided you can store the fuel and manage the extra work.
-The installation is more expensive, but the running costs are likely to be similar to those of fossil fuels.
-Boilers, but not stoves, may be subsidised from 2011.
-However, it is important to establish a reliable and renewable source – ideally local – for the fuel chosen.
+* Wood stoves and boilers can be a good alternative to fossil fuels, provided you can afford the very high boiler cost, store the fuel and manage the extra work.
+The running costs are likely to be similar to those of fossil fuels.
+However, it is important to establish a reliable and renewable source, ideally local, for the fuel chosen.
+Wood-burning boilers, and stoves with back-boilers, are subsidised under the Renewable Heat Incentive.

 Solar hot water

-Flat-plate solar thermal installation Evacuated tube solar thermal installation Two roof-mounted solar hot water installations in Blewbury: flat-plate collector on left, evacuated tubes on right.
+Flat-plate solar thermal installation Evacuated tube solar thermal installation Two roof-mounted solar hot water installations in Blewbury: flat-plate collectors at left, evacuated tubes at right.

-Solar thermal panels are panels facing the sun which heat water, most commonly for domestic hot water.
-When the panels are hot enough, water or another fluid is pumped through them and then through a coil in a hot water tank.
-Installations are designed to provide nearly all of the hot water in summer (except on the greyest days), and to contribute to water heating during the rest of the year.
-By storing the hot water in an insulated tank, for use at night or the following day, the system provides a way to store solar energy.
-The panels are not practical for central heating in the UK as the panels do little in winter.
+Solar thermal panels are panels facing the sun which heat water, almost always for domestic hot water.
+When the panels are hot enough, water or another fluid is pumped through them and then through a coil in a hot water tank*.
+Installations can provide nearly all of the hot water in summer (except on the greyest days), and contribute to water heating during the rest of the year.
+By storing the hot water in a large, insulated tank, so it can be used at night or the following day, the system provides a way to store solar energy.
+Note that these systems are not practical for central heating in the UK as the panels do little in winter.

 There are two main varieties of solar thermal panels being installed on houses at present.
 Evacuated tubes are the most efficient (45–50%).
-However, the alternative flat plate panels are less expensive, and a larger area of flat plates with lower efficiency (35–40%) may be preferable if roof space allows.
+However, the alternative flat plate panels tend to be less expensive, possibly more reliable, and a larger area of flat plates with lower efficiency (35–40%) may be preferable if roof space allows.

-The cost of an installation in a modern house with a normal boiler is likely to be £3500–£4000 for a commercially installed flat-plate system, and perhaps £1000 more for evacuated tubes.
+The cost of an installation in a modern house with a normal boiler and no significant plumbing problems is likely to be £3000–£4000 for a commercially installed system.

 Standard solar thermal panels do not normally need planning permission.
 However, permission is needed for all installations on listed buildings, and is also needed within a conservation area if visible from a public road or path.
 Always check with the Vale of White Horse planning department for such installations.